-6.1 PERFORMANCE IN 2017
+7.1 PERFORMANCE IN 2018

-Consolidated net sales in 2017 increased by 3.5% to CHF 2,908.3 million.
-Total growth comprised organic growth in local currencies of 3.5%, a foreign currency effect of +1.2% and a divestment effect of -1.2%.
-As in previous years, one-off costs related to the Sanitec acquisition and integration had an impact on the results.
-Operating profit (EBIT) adjusted for these effects increased by 2.9% to CHF 706.1 million and the correspondingly adjusted EBIT margin came to 24.3%.
-Increased sales volumes and a positive product mix effect had a positive impact on the operating results, as did synergies from the Sanitec integration.
-In particular higher raw material prices, increased personnel expenses and depreciation had a negative impact.
-Adjusted net income rose by 3.5% to CHF 604.2 million, with an adjusted return on net sales of 20.8%.
-Adjusted earnings per share improved by 3.7% to CHF 16.43.
-The average Return on Invested Capital (ROIC) was 22.4% (prior year 21.5%).
+Consolidated sales in 2018 increased by 5.9% to CHF 3,081 million.
+Total growth comprised organic growth in local currencies of 3.1% and a foreign currency effect of +2.8%.
+As in previous years, one-off costs related to the Sanitec acquisition and integration had an impact on results, although to a significantly lower extent and for the last time in this reporting year.
+Operating profit (EBIT) adjusted for these effects increased by 5.4% to CHF 744 million and the adjusted EBIT margin came to 24.2%.
+The increased year-on-year operating results were above all attributable to higher sales volumes, price increases, positive effects of the closure of two plants in France in the previous year as well as to continuous efficiency improvements, while higher raw material prices as well as tariff-related increases in personnel expenses had a negative impact.
+Adjusted earnings per share improved by 4.7% to CHF 17.21.
+The adjusted return on invested capital (ROIC) rose to 22.6% (previous year 22.4%).